pmme/SimpleTag/README.md

 ## Default Config File

-    #prevent players from hurting eachother while playing a game of tag.
+    #prevent players from hurting each other while playing a game of tag.
     cancelPVPDamage: true #

     #enable debugging output